harsh-sangwan2002/100-days-web-dev/ReactJS/Projects/disney-flix/README.md

 <img src ="./img.webp">

-## Features
+## Description

-- Login with Google
-- View movie details (title, overview, release date, rating, etc.)
-- Discover popular movies
-- Responsive design with Styled Components
+- Designed a full-stack web application, Disney Flix, improving load speed by 40% and achieving a 0.01 CLS score for enhanced user experience.

+- Crafted an engaging and responsive user interface using React and Redux, enhancing the movie trailer viewing experience.

+- Integrated Firebase for authentication, real-time database, and hosting, ensuring seamless and secure user interactions.

 ## Technologies Used

-- React
+- React JS
-- Styled Components
 - Redux-Toolkit
 - React-Redux
+- React Router DOM
 - Firebase
-- React Router DOM

-## Usage
+- Styled Components

 ### Clone and Run